 The IEEE VIS 2020 Poster Program offers a timely venue to present and discuss original work or highlights of recent work published or presented in another venue (please see the plagiarism statement in the end) through a forum that encourages graphical presentation, demonstration, and active engagement with IEEE VIS participants.

-- one presenter per poster will be eligible for the reduced conference rate for authors.
+In addition to the electronic poster and its virtual presentation, the submitted two-page summary will be included in the electronic conference proceedings.
+Also, one presenter per poster will be eligible for the reduced conference rate for authors.

 Examples of appropriate visualization work include, but are not limited to: